STATERA MENTORSHIP | CENTRAL COAST CHAPTER

-The Central Coast Chapter of the Statera Mentorship Program was created in the fall of 2018.
-The program was founded by Kitty Balay, Emily Trask, Jennifer Zornow, and Karin Hendricks, who all serve as Regional Coordinators.
-The program, which serves California’s Santa Barbara and San Luis Obispo Counties, is currently preparing to launch its first class in January 2019.
-To sign up for the Central Coast Chapter’s next class, please choose either MENTOR or MENTEE.
+The Central Coast Chapter of Statera Mentorship was created in the fall of 2018.
+It was founded by Kitty Balay, Emily Trask, Jennifer Zornow, and Karin Hendricks, who all serve as Regional Coordinators.
+The chapter, which serves California’s Santa Barbara and San Luis Obispo Counties, is currently preparing to launch Class I in January 2019.
+To sign up for Class I, please choose either MENTOR or MENTEE.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 Central Coast Regional Coordinators